bruceferguson3/Alcove/readme.md

 [ Insert Mark's GIF here ]

 ## Work Flow
+We managed this project using git feature branch workflow.
+Each feature was associated with a development branch, which were merged into the master branch as features were completed.
+Each pull request was associated with a ticket and reviewed by another developer before being merged.
+We also pair programmed on most features.

+To help our team adhere to agile principles, we utilized a [Trello ticketing board](https://trello.com/b/fhb0HIhp/alcove) following kanban methodology, prioritizing continuous improvement and flexible processes.

 ## Coming Soon
 * Mobile-first responsive design to better allow users to access Alcove on the go